Dedicator of cytokinesis protein 3

-Dock3 (Dedicator of cytokinesis 3), also known as MOCA (modifier of cell adhesion) and PBP (presenilin-binding protein), is a large (~180 kDa) protein involved in intracellular signalling networks.
-It is a member of the DOCK-B subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G proteins.
+Dedicator of cytokinesis protein 3 (Dock3), also known as MOCA (modifier of cell adhesion) and PBP (presenilin-binding protein), is a large (~180 kDa) protein encoded in the human by the DOCK3 gene, involved in intracellular signalling networks.
+It is a member of the DOCK-B subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G-proteins.
 Dock3 specifically activates the small G protein Rac.

 Discovery

 Dock3 was originally discovered in a screen for proteins that bind presenilin (a transmembrane protein which is mutated in early onset Alzheimer's disease).
-Dock3 is specifically expressed in neurones (primarily in the cerebral cortex and hippocampus).
+Dock3 is specifically expressed in neurons (primarily in the cerebral cortex and hippocampus).

 Structure and function

 Dock3 is part of a large class of proteins (GEFs) which contribute to cellular signalling events by activating small G proteins.
 In their resting state G proteins are bound to Guanosine diphosphate (GDP) and their activation requires the dissociation of GDP and binding of guanosine triphosphate (GTP).
 GEFs activate G proteins by promoting this nucleotide exchange.

 Dock3 exhibits the same domain arrangement as Dock180 (a member of the DOCK-A subfamily and the archetypal member of the DOCK family) and these proteins share a considerable (40%) degree of sequence similarity.